How can we measure magnetism?

 Make a sample of a magnetic material and hang it from a thread so it

-dangles in a magnetic field and it will magnetize and line itself up so
+dangles in a magnetic field, and it will magnetize and line itself up so

-compass needle behaves in Earth's magnetic field.
+how exactly a compass needle behaves in Earth's magnetic field.
 Materials that

 behave this way are called paramagnetic.
 Metals such as aluminum and